jupyterlab-contrib/jupyterlab_code_formatter/README.md

 You might see some errors about writing grammar tables when using the black formatter on Windows, simply manually create the directory as suggested in [here](https://github.com/ryantam626/jupyterlab_code_formatter/issues/10) and you should be good to go.

+## Why are the commands not showing up in the command pallete?

+Make sure you really have one of the formatters properly installed.

+And also make sure you have a suitable notebook/script opened for the formatters to work on when checking if the commands are there.

 ## Development

 For a development install (requires npm version 4 or later), do the following in the repository directory: